jDman/angular-webpack/README.md

 # angular-webpack

-Angular project set up from scratch with webpack.
+Angular project set up from scratch with webpack and using ES2015.